- England & Wales

 The law relating to this document

-Firstly, the landlord living in the same property as the “tenant” is one of the circumstances under the Housing Acts that automatically invalidates use of an AST.
+Firstly, the landlord living in the same property as the 'tenant' is one of the circumstances under the Housing Acts that automatically invalidates use of an AST.

-When to use this licence
+When to use this lodger agreement

-- A student owner landlord renting spare rooms in a property to other students
+a student owner landlord renting spare rooms in a property to other students

 It is suitable for any type of property: flats or houses, and can be used to let more than one room in the same property.
 You can reuse it for subsequent lodgers.